 Dana Point O&M Plan Template (MS Word), dated September 28, 2017.
 This O&M Plan template will help you prepare an acceptable O&M Plan as part of the Final WQMP.
 Please note that the O&M will be a separate, stand-alone, user-friendly document and includes a BMP site plan.

-Worksheets from the TGD (MS Word).
-These worksheets are identical to those contained in the TGD, however they are available in editable MS Word so that they can be created for your project and included in your project's WQMP.
+Worksheets from the TGD.
+The below worksheets are identical to those contained in the TGD, however they are available in editable MS Word so that they can be created for your project and included in your project's WQMP.

-Hydromodification Management Plan, dated April 1, 2015.
+Hydromodification Management Plan, revised September 28, 2017.
 This document describes the hydromodification requirements and the process to develop the project's hydromodification management measures, when applicable.

 For all food service facilities undergoing remodel, transfer of ownership and/or requiring Certificate of Occupancy: